NHirose/learning-language-navigation/README.md

 ### Hardware Setup
 We need following three hardwares to navigate the robot toward the target object location with the LeLaN.
 1. Robot: Please setup the ROS on your robot to enable us to control the robot by "/cmd_vel" of geometry_msgs/Twist message.
-(We tested on the Vizbot(Roomba base robot) and the quadruped robot Go1.)
+We tested on the Vizbot(Roomba base robot) and the quadruped robot Go1.

 2. Camera: Please mount the camera on your robot, which we can use on ROS (publish `sensor_msgs/Image`).

 3. Joystick: [Joystick](https://www.amazon.com/Logitech-Wireless-Nano-Receiver-Controller-Vibration/dp/B0041RR0TW)/[keyboard teleop](http://wiki.ros.org/teleop_twist_keyboard) that works with Linux.
-Add the index mapping for the _deadman_switch_ on the joystick to the `vint_release/deployment/config/joystick.yaml`.
+Add the index mapping for the _deadman_switch_ on the joystick to the `learning-language-navigation/deployment/config/joystick.yaml`.
 You can find the mapping from buttons to indices for common joysticks in the [wiki](https://wiki.ros.org/joy).

 ### Software Setup
 #### Loading the model weights

-Save the model weights *.pth file in `./deployment/model_weights` folder.
+Save the model weights *.pth file in `learning-language-navigation/deployment/model_weights` folder.
 Our model's weights are in [this link](https://drive.google.com/drive/folders/19yJcSJvGmpGlo0X-0owQKrrkPFmPKVt8?usp=sharing).
 In addition, we need the original ViNT policy for the long-distance navigation.
 The ViNT's weights are in [this link](https://drive.google.com/drive/folders/1a9yWR2iooXFAqjQHetz263--4_2FFggg).

 #### Last-mile Navigation